margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for swing sets
 * Grateful for healthy homes
 * Grateful for the cheerfulness of Aunt Mary
+* Grateful for cleaning places
+* Grateful for people laying the bricks
+* Grateful for the history of masonry
+* Grateful for the people who wrote the books
+* Grateful for the people who created the painting
+* Grateful for Christians worldwide in the workplace
+* Grateful for the diversity in the Olympics
+* Grateful for cheerfulness in the community
+* Grateful for healthy perception
+* Grateful for help and support
 * Grateeful for peace this morning
 * Grateful for roommates also going on trips
 * Grateful for the people at Homeless Chidlren's Playtime Project with full agency